1

 CDPHE is monitoring the situation closely and is in communication with community partners, local public health agencies, as well as organizations that serve people who use drugs to share resources and updates on xylazine as well as to gather information about what they are seeing.
 In addition, CDPHE Harm Reduction Grant Fund recipients can use their funding to purchase xylazine test strips.

-Health Impacts of Xylazine
+Health impacts of Xylazine

 Xylazine use in people can cause sedation, difficulty breathing, dangerously low blood pressure, slowed heart rate, severe withdrawal symptoms, and death due to overdose.
 It has also been associated with the development of ulcers, necrosis, and cellulitis regardless of the method of use.

-Overdose Response
+Overdose response

 Xylazine is not an opioid, so its effects cannot be reversed with naloxone.
 However, xylazine is often mixed with other drugs, particularly opioids, so naloxone should still be administered if an individual is unresponsive.
-To recognize and respond to an overdose, follow these steps.
+To recognize and respond to an overdose, follow these steps:

 Due to its unresponsiveness to naloxone, it is important to utilize rescue breathing or CPR when providing aid if the individual is not breathing.
-Though naloxone is not effective for reversing an overdose due to xylazine, it is almost impossible to know if xylazine is involved during an overdose event in the moment.
+Though naloxone is not effective for reversing an overdose due to xylazine, it is almost impossible to know if xylazine is involved during an overdose event at the moment.
 For that reason, it is important that people who use drugs do not use alone if they can help it so someone is present to provide aid if necessary.
 It’s also critical that anyone who believes that they are in the presence of an individual who is experiencing an overdose administer naloxone and, if breathing has stopped, administer rescue breathing immediately.

-Information for First Responders and the Media
+Information for first responders and the media

 Airborne and dermal exposure to fentanyl does not represent a realistic threat to safety and can impede the provision of aid.
 To date, there has been no information indicating that incidental xylazine exposure poses a threat to first responders.

 When new and unfamiliar substances emerge in the illicit market, inconsistent language and information shared about the drug and its effects can contribute to additional stigma and misunderstanding.
 It is important to use person-first language when talking about people who use drugs.
 Early reports of xylazine have characterized it as a “zombie drug.”
 This language depersonalizes people who, knowingly or unknowingly, use xylazine and increases fear without providing factual information about known risks and risk reduction strategies.
-Stigma can impact an individual’s likelihood to access care in their community and person-first language is an important component of reducing substance-use related misinformation.
+Stigma can impact an individual’s likelihood to access care in their community and person-first language is an important component of reducing substance-use-related misinformation.

 Due to associated ulcers, necrosis, and cellulitis, wound care is an important component of responding to Xylazine.
 Xylazine-associated wounds can heal with the proper treatment.